gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 Nova
 ++++

-In this section we are going to install and configure the OpenStack nova-api and nova-scheduler services.
+In this section we are going to install and configure the OpenStack nova services.

 First move to the **db-node** and create the database:

 ::

         mysql -u root -p